-How Much Does a Deck Cost?
+How Much Does Garden Decking Cost?

-Thinking about having decking installed in your garden?
+Are you thinking about having decking installed in your garden?

 We'll cover decking labour costs in the UK, the cost of decking per metre, how long it should take to be installed, and other useful tidbits.